Fall Asleep Faster with These 7 Tips

 Consider the mattress you have now.
 Do you wake up with back pain or find yourself tossing and turning to get comfortable?
 If so, it’s a good sign you need a new mattress.
 We all have different preferences when it comes to our pillow and mattress.
 Some prefer firmer support, whereas others like their bedding to be softer.
 Test them out when shopping for a mattress and see what you find most comfortable.
 And to be sure you are making the right choice, buy a mattress from a company that offers a trial period so that if you have several nights of lousy sleep, you can exchange it for a different one.

 Body size also plays a role when picking out a pillow, as well as your sleeping position.
 For example, if you are a side sleeper, the distance from your shoulder to your head will differ from another person.
 Therefore, an adjustable pillow like a buckwheat pillow will allow you to get the perfect fit to keep your spine in alignment.
+Sleeping on you side?
+Then you might also want to use a knee pillow to take off tension from your hips and leg area.

 Lastly, choose bedding that is soft, breathable, and clean.
 If you are too warm, breathing in allergens, or feel irritated by scratchy material, you won’t fall asleep quickly.
 Look for breathable fabrics like Tencel Lyocell Fabric Blend.
 A Tencel sheet set is extra breathable, moisture-wicking, and excellent for temperature control.